SaiTejaD1234/Statiscal-Modeling/Earthquake 6+/README.md

  Although we can't sense most of them, it is important to model these earthquakes to improve our insights in the field of detection.
 ## 2. Objectives
 *   Obtain the dataset and prepare the data for Statistical Modeling
-*   Fit Beta Distribution to the random sample
+*   Fit a Distribution to the random sample
 ## 3. Methods Used
 * Feature Engineering
 * Inferential Statistics